 The event page will often look plain and empty right after creation.

 In addition, you can add feedback from participants of previous events.
-Also, locate any important information on the event: conditions of participation, program changes, etc.
+Also, include any important information on the event such as conditions of participation, program changes, etc.

 Share event in your profile, page, group

 Do not expect your event to get popular overnight.
 You need to promote it, so it can gather more participants.
 For example, you can place information about the event on a personal page and a brand page.

 1. Make a post with a link to the event.

 2. Go to the event page and click on “Share.”
 Then select “Invite Friends,” “Share in Messenger” or “Share as Post.”